 Or use any sourdough starter recipe from a good baking book, for those of you who have a copy of “Crust” by Richard Bertinet, he has a recipe on p47.

 The day before, we need to prepare the pre-ferment or the levain.
-Mix the ingredients below and leave them mixed in a bowl cover with a clean film at room temperature for at least 7 hours.
+Mix the ingredients below and leave them in a bowl covered with cling film at room temperature for at least 7 hours.

 60 gr.
 Organic Wholemeal Spelt flour

 30 gr.
 Starter (rye/spelt)